Updates

 Family advocacy Patient Rights and Responsibilities

 The policy of Texas Children's is to provide the best possible treatment to all patients at all times, under all circumstances, and in an equitable and humane manner.
-No person shall be denied access to available and medically indicated treatment or accommodations on the basis of race, ethnicity, religion, culture, language, creed, national origin, physical or mental disability, gender, sexual orientation, gender identity or expression, or source of payment for care.
+No person shall be denied access to available and medically indicated treatment or accommodations on the basis of race, ethnicity, religion, culture, language, creed, national origin, physical or mental disability, gender, sexual orientation, or source of payment for care.

 Patient Rights and Responsibilities in English